metametadata/carry/docs/examples/index.md

 The small desktop app using Carry.

-Features:A
+Features:

 * written in Clojure
 * [Seesaw](https://github.com/daveray/seesaw) for UI
-* [reloaded workflow] (http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded) for easier running from REPL
+* [reloaded workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded) for easier running from REPL

 # Apps Using DataScript